 ^^ Back to top

-Your GP or specialist may then request an ultrasound scan, which can show if you have a high number of cysts in your ovaries (polycystic ovaries).
+Your GP or specialist may request an ultrasound scan, which can show if you have a high number of cysts in your ovaries (polycystic ovaries).
 The cysts are under-developed sacs in which eggs develop, called follicles.

 A diagnosis of PCOS can usually be made if other rare causes of the same symptoms have been ruled out and you meet at least two of the following three criteria: